awsdocs/amazon-redshift-management-guide/doc_source/jdbc20-configure-authentication-ssl.md

 ## Using SSL without identity verification<a name="jdbc20-use-ssl-without-identity-verification"></a>

-If the server you are connecting to uses SSL but does not require identity verification, then you can configure the driver to use a non\-validating SSL factory\.
+If the server you are connecting to uses SSL but doesn't require identity verification, then you can configure the driver to use a non\-validating SSL factory\.

 **To configure an SSL connection without identity verification**